Designations Congruent with Things: Chapter 5

 Chapter warnings: Realistic depictions of neurological, physical, and bureaucratic trauma.
 War.
 Grief.
 Death.
 Mental illness.
 Regular illness.

-Text iteration: Witching hour.
+Text iteration: Midnight.

-Additional notes: None
+Additional notes: None.

 Chapter 5

-“But how do you feel?” the medic asks Newt, after he and Hermann have explained separately and in tandem the events of the previous twenty-four hours, and their vital signs have been taken and evaluated to make sure that no one is acutely dying.
+“But how do you feel?” the medic asks Newt, after he and Hermann have explained separately and in tandem the events of the previous twenty-four hours, and their vital signs have been taken and evaluated to make sure no one is acutely dying.

 “Good,” Newt says.
 “Totally fine.
 Weird, maybe?
 But normal weird.
 Mostly.
 Some cognitive dissonance, here and there, when I’m being experimental or when Hermann is being vindictive.
-So probably that will happen at least once a day for the foreseeable future.
+So probably that’ll happen at least once a day for the foreseeable future.
 But this is expected, am I right?
 The bottom line is that considering,” he waves a hand vaguely, “everything?
 I’m great.
 I think I’m fine.
 Did I say that already?
 Either way, it’s true.”

 Hermann glares at him.

-Newt shoots him the requisite what’s-your-problem-man look in return because he doesn’t think that Hermann deserves his best fire-and-sulfur-née-brimstone glare at this exact moment.
+Newt shoots him the requisite what’s-your-problem-man look in return because he doesn’t think Hermann deserves his best fire-and-sulfur-née-brimstone glare at this exact moment.

 Not yet.